-Your referral program should have a page of FAQs where users can find info to some of their common queries.
-Meanwhile, prep your customer service team to help with the mobile app referral program before you get it up and running so they are ready to respond to customers in the earliest stages.
-This will lead to a smoother, more successful referral program.
-And therefore, more referrals.
+Your referral program should have an FAQs page where users can find info to the questions that are commonly emailed to your support team.
+Meanwhile, prep your customer service team on how your mobile app referral program works and common technical issues users may come up against before you actually launch.
+This will lead to a smoother, more successful referral program, which means more referrals for your product.

 Best practices for mobile referral program design

 Now it’s time to consider your design and how the layout can add to better customer experiences.

 Don’t make the mistake of burying your referral program too deep in your app.
 The easier users can find the referral program, the easier they can refer to others.